 - There are significantly more female INFJs than male, with females outnumbering males by 3 to 1.
 One reason there are more female INFJs is that females tend to be Feelers (F) while males are more often Thinkers (T).

-The distribution of the MBTI types is uneven but interesting.
-These findings are based on plenty of insightful data, gathered by the MBTI Institute over the years.
+The distribution of the different personality types is uneven but interesting.
+These findings are based on plenty of insightful data, gathered by the 16 Personalities Institute over the years.

 Other INFJ Names

-The MBTI theory is becoming increasingly popular in many aspects of people’s lives (work, educational, and personal).
+The personality type theory is becoming increasingly popular in many aspects of people’s lives (work, educational, and personal).
 So it should come as no surprise that different sources give their own names to each of the personality types.
 Here is a list of different INFJ nicknames around the Internet: